pwhittlesea/pwhittlesea.github.com/_posts/2024-10-21-new-zealand-5.md

 ### Te Papa

 The tour took up about half of our day.
-This was our last day in Wellington and we knew that the [Te Papa](https://www.tepapa.govt.nz/) museum came highly recommended.
+This was our last day in Wellington, and we knew that the [Te Papa](https://www.tepapa.govt.nz/) museum came highly recommended.

 The museum is huge, far larger than someone could visit in a single day.
 Unable to escape Wētā Workshop, we went to the _Gallipoli: The Scale of Our War_ exhibit, where larger than life recreations &mdash; created by Wētā &mdash; help tell eight individuals stories from the war.